Alalalalaki/jpstat/README.md

 data = jpstat.estatFile.get_stat()
 ```

 It will take some time to scraping the website of estat at the first time and then save the list to `options["estat.data_dir"]`.
 From then on, the function would first try to read the local file.
-You can force to scrape again by setting `update=True`.
+You can force scraping again by setting `update=True`.

 To search data files by code of a statistic and the survey year (optional)